jbouzekri/workstation/README.md

 ```
 $ cd ~/workspace
-$ git clone git://github.com/jbouzekri/workstation --recursive
+$ git clone git://github.com/jbouzekri/workstation
 $ cd workstation
 $ ansible-playbook -i hosts provision.yml -u jobou --ask-become-pass
 ```

-**WARNING : provision.yml enables the role gnome which change the theme and setup a few settings as I prefer.
-Disable it with `--skip-tags "gnome"` if you don't want this.**
+**WARNING : provision.yml enables : the role gnome which change the theme and setup a few settings as I prefer.
+Disable it with `--skip-tags "gnome"` if you don't want this.
+Same thing for the role epson which installs my printer drivers.
+Disable it with `--skip-tags "epson"`**

 ## Testing